North Adams is undertaking measures that could serve as temporary solutions to handicapped-accessibility issues at the police station.

 DOJ stipulated a three-year time frame for the city to bring its properties up to ADA standards in August, 2011.
 The total cost of such an undertaking was estimated at $1 million.

 But Alcombright said further negotiations between DOJ and the city are in order regarding the police station.
-The
+The 55-year old structure is in need of a major renovation, if not a replacement -- and either project, perhaps five years distant, would rectify ADA noncompliance.

 The Clarksburg and Adams agreements could prevent any capital outlay on the issue until a larger plan concerning the building's future is drawn up.
 Apart from individuals seeking permits and prisoners, others with disabilities can be serviced by phone, Alcombright said.